 Option 1: Dental Insurance

 Dental insurance covers three levels of care: preventive, basic, and major.
 Preventive care, like exams and cleanings, are often covered day one at 100%.
-Basic and major care, however, are usually subject to waiting periods, or have graduated benefits that start small and better the longer you're paying for the plan.
-Insurance carriers do this to guard against those who might otherwise delay in enrolling until they have a dental emergency, then cancel the insurance once they get the dental work done.
+Basic and major care, however, are usually subject to waiting periods, or have graduated benefits that start small and get better the longer you're paying for the plan.
+Insurance carriers do this to guard against people who might enroll when they have a dental emergency, then cancel the insurance once they get the dental work done.